qypea/dnd-logs/README.md

 # dnd-logs
-Logs from my dnd games
+Logs from my dnd games.
+See the wiki for the logs themselves